EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Review Approach Summary of EEG-FMs

-\textbf{BrainBERT~\cite{wang2023brainbert}}: As the first released EEG-FM, BrainBERT is relatively smaller than others, with 43.18M parameters and was trained using a modest dataset of 4.5k channel-hours of iEEG data.
-The inputs were represented as channel-wise spectrograms and a BERT\cite{devlin2019bert}-type model was trained to predict masked patches for different types of spectrograms such as Short-Time Fourier Transform~\cite{gabor1946theory}(STFT) and Superlets~\cite{moca2021time}.
-The model comprised a transformer encoder with a shallow decoder with two linear layers.
-Evaluations showed generalizability to unseen subjects and unseen electrode locations; however, the test data were from the same distribution as the training data.
-The evaluations also showed that performing linear probing on BrainBERT embeddings was as good as training supervised deep neural networks (DNN) from scratch for most of the evaluation tasks, which are focused on predicting brain-evoked responses for watching movies.
-Additionally, their evaluations showed that fine-tuning BrainBERT embeddings can reach DNN performance from scratch with as little as 15\% of the training data for one of the tasks.
-A task-agnostic intrinsic dimensionality~\cite{ansuini2019intrinsic} (ID)-based analysis showed that the BrainBERT embeddings of different brain regions had different IDs, compared to a relatively constant distribution across electrodes in randomly initialized weights.
+\textbf{BrainBERT}~\cite{wang2023brainbert}: As the first released EEG-FM, BrainBERT is relatively smaller than others, with 43.18M parameters, and was pretrained using a modest dataset of 4.5k channel-hours of iEEG data.
+The inputs were represented as channel-wise spectrograms, and a Bidirectional Encoder Representations from Transformers (BERT,~\cite{devlin2019bert})-type model was pretrained to predict masked patches for different types of spectrograms based on the Short-Time Fourier Transform (STFT,~\cite{gabor1946theory}) and Superlets~\cite{moca2021time}.
+The model comprised a transformer encoder and a shallow decoder with two linear layers.
+Evaluations focused on evoked brain responses while watching movies~\cite{data:wang2024brain} and demonstrated generalizability to unseen subjects and electrode locations; however, the test data were drawn from the same distribution as the training data.
+The evaluations also showed that linear-probed BrainBERT performance matched that of randomly initialized supervised deep neural networks (DNNs) across most evaluation tasks.
+Additional evaluations showed that fine-tuned BrainBERT performance could match that of a randomly initialized DNN with as little as 15\% of the training data for one task.
+A task-agnostic \textcolor{black}{intrinsic dimensionality~\cite{ansuini2019intrinsic} (ID)-based} analysis showed that the BrainBERT embeddings of different brain regions had distinct IDs, whereas the distribution across electrodes was relatively constant under randomly initialized weights.